 The characters are all quite colorful, if a bit stereotypical.
 But then again the focus of the story is Stauf himself, so naturally he’s the character that gets more fleshed out.

-The logic puzzles in their majority aren’t too hard, although you’ll curse some of them, like the can and the microscope puzzles.
+The logic puzzles in their majority aren’t too hard, although you’ll end up cursing some of them, like the can and the microscope puzzles.
 The microscope puzzle became so infamous that it was cut out from the iOS version and released as a standalone game (The 7th Guest: Infection) for iPad.

 Both Stauf and Ego will give hints to solve the puzzles and if you still need help, you can go back to the library and use the book in which you saw the intro.
-The 1st time you use the book; it’ll give a hint and transport you back to the puzzle.
-The 2nd time, it’ll explain the puzzle and the third time; it’ll solve the puzzle for you.
-But you might miss the scene that usually plays afterwards.
+The 1st time you use the book; it’ll give you a hint and transport you back to the puzzle.
+The 2nd time, it’ll explain the puzzle’s mechanics and the third time; it’ll solve the puzzle for you.
+But you do, you might miss the ghost scene that usually plays afterwards.
 You can use the book all you want except for the final puzzle.

-And because you can tackle the puzzles that are available in any order, the “ghost” scenes might be played out of order, but it shouldn’t be too hard to understand the storyline.
+And because you can tackle the puzzles that are available in any order, the ghost scenes might be played out of order, but it shouldn’t be too hard to understand the entire storyline.

 The graphics are all in SVGA, presented in pre-rendered stills.
-This means that all movement isn’t free as in a 3D game, but also pre-rendered in a first-person perspective.
-But it looks amazing for the time and the transitions are all well-animated.
-The shadows and lights give an eerie atmosphere suitable to a horror-themed game.
+This means that all movement isn’t as free as in a 3D game, but it’s also pre-rendered in a first-person perspective.
+It looks amazing for the time and the transitions are all well-animated.
+The shadows and lighting give an eerie atmosphere suitable to a horror-themed game.

 And speaking of atmosphere, the music is top-notch.
-All composed by George “The Fat Man” Sanger (a famous videogame music composer), the themes are fantastic and contribute even further to the game’s atmosphere.
-And if you have the game in physical format, just pop the 2nd cd in your cd-player and hear the amazing soundtrack.
+All themes were composed by George “The Fat Man” Sanger (a famous videogame music composer) and they’re all fantastic and contribute even further to the game’s atmosphere.
+And if you have the game in physical format, just put the 2nd cd in your cd-player and hear the amazing soundtrack.

-All the action is controlled by the mouse and the cursor in-game changes accordingly to the function: skeletal hand for navigation, skull with brain for puzzles, drama mask for “ghost” scenes, pyramid to access the menu and rattling teeth for weird, supposedly scary scenes or to open and use the several secret passages in the mansion.
+All the action is controlled by the mouse and the cursor in-game changes accordingly to its function: skeletal hand for navigation, skull with brain for puzzles, drama mask for ghost scenes, pyramid to access the menu and rattling teeth for weird, supposedly scary scenes or to open and use the several secret passages located throughout the mansion.

 But for me the game has one small flaw and I have to go to spoiler territory to explain it:

 I found the ending small and a bit confusing.
-I had to replay a couple of times to understand it a bit.
-Supposedly there was going to be a bad ending if you used the library book too many times or used it on the last puzzle, in which you return to the very beginning of the game, evoking the loop in which all the ghosts of the guests are trapped.
+I had to replay it a couple of times in order to understand it a bit better.
+Supposedly there was going to be a bad ending if you used the library book too many times or used it on the last puzzle, in which you’d return to the very beginning of the game, evoking the loop in which all the ghosts are trapped.
 But it was cut from the final product.